candychang/candychang.github.io/_posts/portfolio/2016-06-09-bernal-heights.markdown

 ### Involvement
-Everyone on the team contributed to both design and implementation, which was a really great experience after group projects with distributed roles.
+Everyone on the team contributed to both design and implementation, which was a really great experience after group projects with mostly distributed roles.
 As one of the two team members with some prior Rails experience, I was heavily involved in implementation and learning how to manage testing and deployment.

 * Full-stack, agile, TDD and BDD development on Ruby on Rails, following MVC and RESTful practices
 * Design and implementation of the admin-side workflow for  staff accounts, hotspots and events
+* Git repo, QA and deployment management
 * Low-fi mockups, including the hotspot form experience on mobile devices
 * In-person interviews and persona generation
-* Git repo, QA and deployment management

 ### Tools